kxtsuishimfr/OwOpdater/README.md

 5. Swaps the old files with the new ones in -absolute-dir (clears target folder first)

-6. Launches the executable specified in -launch (if u passed that arg)
+6. Launches the executable specified in -launch (if u passed that arg, relative to the dir u passed earlier)

 -----------------------------------------